The Best Meal Replacement Shakes: What to Look For (and Avoid)

 Even better, the best meal replacement shakes can be pretty darn satisfying and delicious.
 Of course, not all meal replacements are created equal.
 We'll get you up to speed on the ingredients to look for (and avoid) in a meal replacement powder (MRP).

-Meal replacements (meal replacement powders) and protein shakes (protein powders) are two widely consumed sources of nutrients but are also commonly mistaken as being the same.
-Meal replacement shakes are not to be confused with things like "protein shakes," "nutrition shakes," "juicing," or "healthy smoothies."
+Meal replacements (meal replacement powders) and protein shakes (protein powders) are two widely consumed supplemental sources of nutrients that commonly are mistaken as being the same.
+Meal replacement shakes are not to be confused with things like "protein shakes," "mass gainers," "nutrition shakes," "juicing," or "healthy smoothies."